 These rosehips were hand-harvested from bushes growing wild on our 11-acres and are free from pesticides, herbicides, and other chemical interventions.
 Once collected my treasure is washed and then dried by the wood fire.
 Within hours of picking the fresh rosehips are mashed with a mortar and pestle and then infused in jojoba oil.
 Six to eight weeks of macerating produces a nutrient-rich oil that smells slightly sweet and nutty.

 I'll use this batch to make soap, facial serum, and body oil.
-Its high vitamin C content makes it a great oil for the skin as an anti-aging therapy, reducing fine lines, and correcting dark spots.
+The hip of the rose is both astringent and demulcent (reliving inflammation and irritation) because it contains both tannins and pectins.
+The flesh of the hip can be used to tighten and tone tissues as well as soothe and protect.
+It makes it a great oil for the skin as an anti-aging therapy, reducing fine lines, and correcting dark spots.
 Just 2-3 drops applied to the face daily has great benefits.

 I hope you enjoyed this behind the scenes look into my process.
 Rosehip is a highly nutritious plant part and a true gift of nature.